Kartik Tyagi

 Kartik Tyagi (born 8 November 2000) is an Indian cricketer.
+He plays for Uttar Pradesh in domestic cricket.
 He made his first-class debut for Uttar Pradesh in the 2017–18 Ranji Trophy on 6 October 2017, a month before he turned 17.
+He was a key member of India's Under 19 World Cup 2020 team, Kartik Tyagi picked up 11 wickets during India's run to the final.
+The right-arm pacer impressed one and all with his ability to move the ball around with good pace during the tournament.

 Career

 He made his List A debut for Uttar Pradesh in the 2017–18 Vijay Hazare Trophy on 5 February 2018.
 In December 2019, he was named in India's squad for the 2020 Under-19 Cricket World Cup.
 In the 2020 IPL auction, he was bought by the Rajasthan Royals ahead of the 20 lacs2020 Indian Premier League.
 He made his Twenty20 debut for the Rajasthan Royals in the 2020 Indian Premier League on 6 October 2020, against the Mumbai Indians.

 On 26 October 2020, Tyagi was named as one of four additional bowlers to travel with Indian cricket team for their tour to Australia.

 On 21 September 2021, Tyagi conceded just one run in the final over against Punjab Kings while defending four, and was named man of the match.
 In February 2022, he was bought by the Sunrisers Hyderabad in the auction for the 2022 Indian Premier League tournament.
+He was released by Sunrisers Hyderabad in November 2023 after two seasons.